Norfolk Islanders: Surnames

 Among the Islanders, the descendants of the Pitcairners share only a few family names: Adams, Christian, McCoy, Quintal, and Young are the "Bounty mutineer names"; Buffett, Evans, and Nobbs are "Pitcairn names" – descended from the two Englishmen and one Welshman who married into the mutineer families on Pitcairn; and Blucher, Bataille, Robinson, Snell, Rossiter, and Bailey are among the "Norfolk names".

 Transfer of territory

-The Norfolk Island Act of 1913 established Norfolk Island as a territory under the authority of the Commonwealth of Australia, transferring the territory from the British crown in July 1914.
+The Norfolk Island Act 1913 established Norfolk Island as a territory under the authority of the Commonwealth of Australia, transferring the territory from the British crown in July 1914.

 Demographics

 Birthplace

 In the 2016 census, native-born Norfolk Islanders were 22.1% of the total population.
 Table shows the most recent 2016 census data of the population by birthplace.

 Immigration flow from mainland Australia and New Zealand has been a substantial proportion of the population throughout the 20th century to the present-day.
 Those born in Norfolk Island have been in steady decline since the 1947 census where they formed a majority of 52% of the total population.